davmacario/MDI-LLM/README.md

 ## Implementation details

 Note: the number of total transformer layers in the model changes depending on the specific model (and "flavor") used.
-These layers are then partitioned in order to assign few of them to the starter node, and the same amount to the other nodes, in an attempt to balance the amount of computation done by each device.
+These layers are then partitioned in order to assign few of them to the starter node, and the same amount to the other nodes, in an attempt to balance the amount of computation done by each device.\
+To ensure transmission of the same amount of data between the devices, the last layer is assigned to the starter node, that will use it on the tensor transmitted by the last worker node of the network, before extracting the next token.

 > ![Layers assignment](assets/layers_GPT2.svg)
 > Layers assignment (GPT-2)